tylerob65/Coding-Temple-Double-Tap-CRM/README.md

 ## Members and assignments

-Tyler: Landing Page and How-It-Works Page.
+Tyler: Landing Page and How-It-Works Page

 Tristyn: Sign In Page and Sign Up Page